shreya23ps/Service-Support-Website/README.md

       cd ServiceSupportWebsite

    2. Create and Activate a Virtual Environment

    On Windows:

       python -m venv venv
       venv\Scripts\activate

    On macOS/Linux:

       python3 -m venv venv
       source venv/bin/activate

+   3. Apply Migrations

+      python manage.py makemigrations
+      python manage.py migrate

-   4. Run the Application:
+   4. Run the Development Server

-      o	Follow the steps in the run_instructions.txt file or launch using the integrated server.
+      python manage.py runserver

+   After running the above command, the server will start on http://127.0.0.1:8000/.
+Open this link in your browser to access the application.

 # Usage Instructions